-With many physical workplaces now closed, we’re looking at any risks of discrimination and sexual harassment that may be amplified by employees working remotely, along with any emerging issues related to job insecurity and greater use of flexible work arrangements.
+With many physical workplaces closed during the pandemic, we looked at risks of discrimination and sexual harassment that may be amplified by employees working remotely, along with any emerging issues related to job insecurity and greater use of flexible work arrangements.

 People working in a wide range of industries and roles have found their working lives affected by the COVID-19 pandemic.
 Many people have lost their jobs or had their hours reduced, amplifying financial pressures and other stress.

 Women, in particular, will be impacted by COVID-19 safety measures.
 Women’s average earnings are less than men’s and they tend to hold the least secure and lowest-paying positions (for example, casual roles in retail and hospitality) – many of which has been affected by businesses closing and may not have access to Job Keeper payments.
 Further, women also dominate essential but low-paid industries such as nursing, aged care and social work – and these are roles that may face heightened risk of exposure to COVID-19.
 The importance of these roles in our society and the traditional undervaluing of this ‘female-dominated’ work has been brought into focus during the pandemic.

 Access to flexible work is another issue that has emerged as a priority during the pandemic.
 Where women can work from home, they’re likely to bear the extra responsibility for school closures and other caring responsibilities, alongside their work commitments.
 Some women may face pressure from their employers to reduce their hours so they can accommodate caring responsibilities which will impact their superannuation, redundancy entitlements and pay equality, and could have knock-on effects for their career progression.
 On the other hand, many Victorian men are accessing flexible work to share caring responsibilities for the first time.